PyFilesystem/pyfilesystem/docs/filesystems.rst

 FTP (File Transfer Protocol)
 ----------------------------
 An interface to FTP servers.
-See :mod:`fs.ftpfs`
+See :class:`fs.ftpfs.FTPFS`

 Memory
 ------